SapiensAnatis/nbody-simulation/readme.md

 - n/natural-units: optional command-line switch to set G = 1, if omitted G will be used as 6.67e-11

-The other .txt files besides this one are initial conditions files, corresponding to the ones used in the report.
+The other .txt files besides this one (dragonfly.txt, moth.txt, etc.) are initial conditions files, corresponding to the ones used in the report.
 These are formatted in the way as called for in the assessment brief, with the addition of the fact that lines starting with a '#' are considered comments and ignored when parsing.